VLIUNSW/EnglishNotes/March2020Notes.md

 `stave off`:  to ward off (something adverse)
 > synonym: fend off, ward off

-2. ***pull the pin***: St Michael's Grammar in St Kilda has joined the procession of Victorian non-government schools pulling the pin on classes.
+2. St Michael's Grammar in St Kilda has joined the procession of Victorian non-government schools ***pulling the pin on*** classes.
 `pull the pin`: (colloquial) To opt out; to withdraw; to resign.
 > synonym: pull the plug

+3. We eat probably not pizza or anything shared as to ***tip our hats*** to caution.
+`tip hat to somthing`: to give credit or praise for.

+4. We can't make a decision yet.
+Let's just ***play it by ear***.
+`play it by ear`: to decide how to deal with a situation as it develops, rather than acting according to plans made earlier.

 ### Vocabulary